Skip to product information

 Central American

-Costa Rica Sonora Honey
+Costa Rica Yellow Honey

-Costa Rica Sonora Honey
+Costa Rica Yellow Honey

-This is from the Sonora Estate on the Paos volcano. and is a microlot of their honey process (pulp natural).
-It's a small family estate owned by two brothers who process all of their harvest in small lots and focus on very high quality.
-Estates are starting to differentiate their different honey lots, and while there isn't yet a universal definition of the different colors, the basic idea is that it serves as a record for how long they allowed to beans to sundry.
+This is from the Cerro San Luis mill in the West Valley region.
+It's a small family estate owned by two sisters and their husbands who process all of their harvest in small lots and focus on very high quality.
+Mills in Costa Rica often differentiate their different honey lots, and while there isn't yet a universal definition of the different colors, the basic idea is that it serves as a record for how long they allowed to beans to sundry.
 "White" is left in the sun the least amount of time and is the closest to being a washed coffee.
-"Yellow" is next longest, then "Red" and finally "Black" which is the closest to being a Natural Sundried process.
-So this is a Black Honey which has a lot of black cherry and plum fruitiness to it and a lot of sweetness.
-"Honey processed" coffees are processed by hand which means the "honey" (the fruit pulp called Cascara) was left on the coffeebean in order to give it an extra dimension of flavor and sweetness.
-It saves 3 gallons of water per pound vs the traditional washed process method, but it requires more labor to produce.
+"Yellow" is next longest and coaxes out gentle fruit and a little sweetness, then "Red" which is more pronounced fruit, and finally "Black" which is the closest to being a Natural Sundried process.
+So this is a Yellow Honey and it has a yellow plum fruitiness to it and a lot of sweetness and some caramel/toffee notes.

-USA Arrival: July 2017
+USA Arrival: August 2024

 View full details